-Chef Michael Pythoud, executive chef Disney’s Hollywood Studios and Disney’s Animal Kingdom - Pythoud oversees the culinary staff at Disney’s Hollywood Studios.
+Chef Michael Pythoud, executive chef, Disney resorts – Pythoud oversees the culinary teams at all of the Walt Disney World Resort hotels.
 A native of Neuchatel, Switzerland, he says he knew he wanted to be a chef at age 6 and began an apprenticeship at age 15 in a Swiss restaurant.
 His career took him from Switzerland to the Philippines, New York City and Disneyland Paris.

-Master Pastry Chef Stefan Riemer, Parks & Resorts Food & Beverage Concept Development & Standards - Riemer was born in Berlin, Germany, and apprenticed in pastry kitchens at age 16.
+Master Pastry Chef Stefan Riemer, Food & Beverage Product Development, Walt Disney Parks and Resorts – Riemer was born in Berlin, Germany, and apprenticed in pastry kitchens at age 16.
 He graduated from Culinary Pastry School in Brunswick, Germany, and started working around the globe – Switzerland, Indonesia and India were stops along the way.
 His favorite medium is chocolate – Riemer says he bakes every single day and spends his free time trying out new desserts.

 Chef Bruno Vrignon, Les Chefs de France, Epcot – French-born Vrignon, long associated with the three French chefs who operate the Epcot restaurant – Paul Bocuse, Roger Verge and Gaston Lenôtre – trained with Bocuse at his legendary restaurant in Lyon, France.
 Vrignon has been chef at the Epcot World Showcase restaurant since it opened in 1982.
 Signature dishes include classic French onion soup, coq au vin, and marmite du pêcheur parfumée au safran, a traditional Mediterranean seafood casserole